Microshak/MicroNotes/UW/Week6Value.md

 ---
 # Big Data History
-* Started at Yahoo to searve adds in a distributed fasion
+* Started at Yahoo to serve adds in a distributed fasion
 * 2004 - MapReduce Framework released
     -  programming model and an associated implementation for processing and generating big data sets with a parallel, distributed algorithm on a cluster
 * 2006 - HDFS Apache Project